 • The Lord moved upon me to plant again.
 So in 1989 my family and I led another church-planting team to the Medford, Oregon, area.
 There we pioneered Medford Christian Center (later renamed South Valley Church), and I pastored it for 17 years until retiring from full-time ministry at age 63 in May 2006.
 Since then I have given my ministry energies primarily to the expansion of this bible website in which you are now reading my personal testimony.
 And I occasionally do some substitute preaching and bible teaching when asked to do so by my pastor here in Oregon.

 • After nearly 38 wonderful years together, my wife Mickey went on to her reward in heaven.
 She was a woman of great faith.
 For example, after seven years without children, she had been healed miraculously by the Lord of a diagnosed infertility condition.
 After that healing, beginning in 1979 she bore us four children, who are all adults now and all actively serving the Lord.

 • God has been good to me!
 In my time as a widower He brought back into my acquaintance a widow who, with her husband then, had been part of our Alaska church in the 1970s.
 Acquaintance grew into friendship, then love, and in July 2016 Linda and I celebrated our fifth anniversary of happy marriage.
 "The blessing of the Lord, it maketh rich!"
 (Proverbs 10:22, KJV).

 • Linda and I are happily attending a wonderful local church near us: New Song Christian Fellowship in Springfield, Oregon.
 Together our family is comprised of seven grown children and their spouses (thankfully, all serving the Lord) and 24 grandchildren, two of them now married, and 9 great-grandchildren, with 3 more due for delivery in 2024.
-Four of our children and their families, including 12 of our grandchildren and all the great-grands — live near us in Oregon.
-The other four children and their families presently live in Anchorage, Colorado Springs, North Carolina, and Sri Lanka (as missionaries).
+Four of our children and their families, including 15 of our grandchildren and all the great-grands — live near us in Oregon.
+The other three children and their families currently live in Colorado and North Carolina.